CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 ## Maestro `schrodinger.hosts` file

-This file specifies the resources your jobs can get from the queuing system.
+This file specifies the resources your jobs can get either locally or from the queuing system.
+To use the recommended procedure you need to edit the local (on your computer) `schrodinger.hosts` file to include the same HOSTs that you want to use on Puhti.
+On Windows, this will require admin privileges.

-Maestro complains of the location on this file, but ignore it, it's ok.
+On Puhti, Maestro complains about the location on this file, but ignore it, it's ok.
 This file must match the version of Maestro you are using (locally and in your module command).
 Version match is checked at each `module load` event.
 The file is created by a script (echoed on your screen when